Genis-Vell

 Genis-Vell is a superhero appearing in American comic books published by Marvel Comics.
 Created by Ron Marz and Ron Lim, the character first appeared in Silver Surfer vol. 3 Annual #6 (1993).
-He is depicted as the son of Mar-Vell of the extraterrestrial Kree Empire.
+Genis-Vell is the son of superhero Mar-Vell and the brother of superhero Phyla-Vell.
 The character has also been known as Legacy, Captain Marvel, and Photon at various points in his history.